danyaberezun/KEEPs/README.md

 ### More type-safe extensions

-Let's imagine library with such architecture:
+Let's imagine a library with such an architecture:

 ```Kotlin
 sealed interface Chart<A> {